Eribakova/CS5010/README.md

 REQUIRED: Introduction: Describe your project scenario.
 Starting out, what did you hope to accomplish/learn?

-We wanted to explore some idea on how people's social behavior changed with covid.
-Our focus is on a change of trend in bikesharing.
-Here are some example questions we thought to find out:
+We wanted to explore how people's social behavior changed with Covid-19, particularly their activity outdoors.
+Many cities reported a spike in bicycle sales and bike sharing.
+In Chicago “unprecedented demand” (*Chicago Metropolitan Agency for Planning (CMAP), "Pandemic presents opportunity for communities to embrace biking and walking," website post, undated*).

+Client Srcum Story: As a public health analyst, I want to see how bike-sharing changed during the COVID-19 pandemic, because it is one indicator of how the public is taking precautions or risks.

+In this project we performed month-to-month comparisons on Capital Bikeshare ridership to show to impact of the pandemic in the DC metro area, ultimately focusing on VA.
+We focused on the following key questions:

-1. Did the number of trips change from pre-COVID and post-COVID?
+1. Did the number of trips change from pre-COVID to post-COVID period?
-2. Did any COVID even change the bikeshare frequency?
-3. Comparison between suburb area and city area.
+2. Has COVID changed bikesharing behaviour in other ways?
+3. Has leaisure-related biking increased versus commuting?

 ### Introducing our DATASET